hilow2341/ProgessiveBudget/README.md

 ```
 ### Run
-- 1. On your VS Code clone the <a href="https://github.com/Ethanlloyd21/Budget-Tracker" taget="_black"> gibthub repository</a>.
 - 2. Install all dependencies (see above)
 - 3. Create a terminal on the Budget-Tracker folder and run:
     ```` bash